ANNUAL REPORT 2019

 5.1.1 Board of Directors

 Based on a proposal by the Compensation and Nomination Committee, the Board of Directors determines once a year at its year-end meeting the level of compensation paid to its members on the basis of their activities and responsibilities, while taking due account of prevailing market and industry levels.
 The comparative group includes swiss and german listed companies of a similar size in the automotive supplier industry which do business with their own manufacturing plants in the most important production markets.
 If necessary, the Compensation and Nomination Committee will consult external advisers.

 The Compensation and Nomination Committee determines all components of the compensation paid to the CEO on the basis of the contractual agreement.
 For the other members of Group Management, the Compensation and Nomination Committee makes its decision following proposals submitted by the CEO on the basis of the respective contractual agreements.
 This is reported to the Board of Directors at its regular meeting at the end of each year.
 Where necessary, external advisers are consulted when determining the compensation and stock option plans for Group Management.
 The members of executive management were not present at the meetings where their remuneration was discussed.

-Every two to three years, Feintool commissions an external consulting firm to review Group Management's compensation in comparison with the external labor market.
-The peer group comprises internationally active industrial companies with a similar structure and size, with a focus on automotive suppliers as well as plant construction and mechanical engineering.
+Every two to three years, Feintool commissions an external consulting firm to review Group Management’s compensation in comparison with the external labor market.
+The peer group comprises swiss and german listed industrial companies with a similar size, with a focus on automotive suppliers, which do business with their own manufacturing plants in the most important production markets.
 The comparison includes basic, overall and direct compensation as well as selected fringe benefits (occupational pension, company car and lump-sum expenses).